Omagh bomb families welcome inquiry announcement

 While having no jurisdiction to order the Irish government to act on the matter, the judge also urged authorities there to establish their own probe in light of his findings.

-Responding to the announcement in London, Ireland’s Justice Minister, Simon Harris, said the Irish government would discuss what potential action it may take once fuller details on the UK probe are outlined.
+“We’re going to sit down with the UK authorities and work out how we can contribute to that,” he said.

+“We certainly won’t be found wanting in terms of making sure that any aspect of this that happened in our jurisdiction, on our side of the border, is fully investigated as well.”

-“What happened at Omagh was an unspeakable and brutal act of cruelty,” he said.
+Irish Justice Minister Simon Harris added: “What happened at Omagh was an unspeakable and brutal act of cruelty.

 “The terrorists who carried it out had simply no sense of humanity and they displayed a complete and shocking disregard for life itself.